David Henry Solomon: Professional societies

 Solomon has always been active in these societies, in particular the Royal Australian Chemical Institute (RACI).
 In 2001 the RACI established the Solomon Lecture Series in recognition of his contribution to the field and to the RACI.
 A biennial series presented by an invited leading international polymer researcher, this Lecture Series recognizes the importance of promoting the exchange of ideas and expertise and to expose young scientists to the best in their field internationally.

 Publications

-Solomon is co-author of nine books including an historical account of the development of plastic banknotes (The Plastic Banknote: From Concept to Reality) and several text books (incl: The Chemistry of Radical Polymerization).
+Solomon is co-author of nine books, including an historical account of the development of plastic banknotes (The Plastic Banknote: From Concept to Reality) and several text books (including The Chemistry of Radical Polymerization).
 He is also co-author of over 250 journal papers and 45 patents.